RevealBi/Documentation/en/data-visualizations/overview.md

 To choose the right chart type for your visualization you need to answer the following question: what data story are you trying to tell with your visualization?

-The table below will help you choose the visualization to use for the type of data that you are trying to represent.
+The table below will help you choose the chart to use for the type of data that you are trying to represent.

 <style type="text/css">
 td {